NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Aperture photometry of NGC 3521 in radio decameter range

-Fig.~\ref{fig:map+2scans} (in the middle and bottom panels) shows the averaged two-day RA scans for declination DecJ = 0$^\circ$, obtained in sessions of January 20–22 and February 3–5 2022, at the West–East antenna of UTR-2 radio telescope in 24–32 MHz band with integration time 30 s.
-The spatial resolution is $\approx$ $40'\times10^\circ$.
 From the upper part of Fig.~\ref{fig:map+2scans}, it is evident that the direction toward the NGC 3521 galaxy corresponds to areas of intermediate brightness temperatures of the Galactic background, of about $20{,}000$ K - $40{,}000$ K \citep{Sidorchuk2021}.
-In the middle and bottom panels of Fig. \ref{fig:map+2scans}, one can see numerous discrete sources that fell into the West-East antenna beam during the scanning of the celestial sphere at declination DecJ = 0$^\circ$.
-We note the distant, powerful sources – radio galaxies 3C348 (Hercules A) and 3C353, which lie at distances of about 700 and 470 Mpc, respectively.
-Peaks are clearly recorded for their coordinates RAJ = 16h51m08.1s and RAJ = 17h20m28.2s.
+In the middle and bottom panels of Fig. \ref{fig:map+2scans}, one can see numerous discrete sources that fell into the West-East antenna beam during the scanning of the celestial sphere at DecJ = 0$^\circ$.
+We note the distant, powerful sources – radio galaxies 3C348 (Hercules A, D $\simeq$ 700 Mpc) and 3C353 (D $\simeq$ 470 Mpc).
+Peaks are clearly recorded at RAJ = 16h 51m 08.1s and RAJ = 17h 20m 28.2s.
 The relative power of these peaks, after conversion into flux densities, corresponds to more than 100 Jy.
 These two radio sources were previously confidently observed at decameter wavelengths and included in the UTR-2 catalog \citep{Braude1979}.